From the Estate Planning and Probate Group

 How do I get started setting up an irrevocable trust?

 The first step is to contact one of the attorneys in our Estate Planning & Probate Group.
 We will send you some background information and an initial questionnaire to get you started with the process.
-We’ll then set up a time to meet to discuss your family circumstances, specific estate planning goals, and tax issues.
+We will then set up a time to meet to discuss your family circumstances, specific estate planning goals, and tax issues.